 Adding ribbons and sticking other decorations on is a fantastic way to personalise your printed greetings card.
 This sunflower card example uses this technique brilliantly!
 Top tip: when you create your design, keep in mind where you’re going to add embellishments after your cards have been printed.

 Stamp a Pattern

-You can use all kinds of things to add a beautiful stamped pattern to your design.
+You can use all kinds of things to add a beautiful, stamped pattern to your card design.
 One of our favourite techniques is to dip flowers in paint and create a stamp out of them!
-This gives such an effective DIY look and it lets you add a 3D element to your cards.
+This gives such an effective DIY look and it lets you add a 3D element to your birthday or Christmas cards.

 Draw Personalised Illustrations

-Especially popular for wedding save the dates and invitations, leaving space for personalised illustrations is another great way to give your cards a unique edge and could be a definite winning factor for a greeting card business.
+Especially popular for wedding save the dates and invitations, leaving space for personalised illustrations is another great way to give your card design a unique edge and could be a definite winning factor for a greetings card business.
 This example features the happy couple front and centre as illustrated versions of themselves; a perfect keepsake for their guests.

-Luxury envelopes are a crisp white just like standard ones, but they’re a thicker, more impressive paper stock with a longer tab, making them the supreme choice for a quality greeting card.
+Luxury envelopes are a crisp white just like standard ones, but they’re a thicker, more impressive paper stock with a longer tab, making them the supreme choice for a quality greetings card.

-If you want something a little brighter and more festive, red is the only way to go!
+If you want something a little brighter and more festive for a Christmas card, red is the only way to go!

 We hope our tips have turned your creative brain on and that you’re raring to go!
-You can print your own greetings cards with instantprint here.
+You can print your own greetings cards with instantprint.
 Or, if you still need some more inspiration, check out our top 14 free greetings card design templates.